MessiasLima/soccer-time-converter/README.md

 -   The [JaCoCo test coverage verification](https://docs.gradle.org/current/userguide/jacoco_plugin.html) is configured to ensure that at least 80% of the lines and branches are covered by tests.
 -   I configured [Netris commit lint plugin](https://plugins.gradle.org/plugin/ru.netris.commitlint) to lint the commit messages to meet the [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 -   [Gradle Git Hook](https://github.com/STAR-ZERO/gradle-githook) is being used to integrate the code style and commit message verification on git hooks.
--   The pull request or push in master branch will trigger a pipeline automation that build the application (run tests and check style) and deploy it on [Heroku](https://www.heroku.com/home)
+-   The pull request or push in master branch will trigger a pipeline automation that builds the application (run tests and check style) and deploy it on [Heroku](https://www.heroku.com/home)

 ## License